WCBS-TV: CBS 2 News

 In 2000, Joel Cheatwood, creator of the 7 News format at WSVN in Miami, was appointed as the station's news director.
 At his suggestion, the newscasts were rebranded from News 2 to the CBS 2 Information Network, using "content partners" such as U.S. News & World Report and VH1.
 He also gave the newscasts more of a tabloid feel.
 While considerably watered down compared to Bill Applegate's work at WBBM-TV in Chicago, John Lippmann's work at KCBS-TV in Los Angeles, Fox flagship WNYW, and Cheatwood's work at WSVN – and even compared to WSVN's sister station, WHDH in Boston—it was much flashier than had been seen on New York's "Big Three" affiliates.
 He also retooled the 11 p.m. report as a "gritty, down-to-earth" style newscast, termed Nightcast.
-At this point, the station was sharing studio space with CBS Sports (having shared street-side studios with CBS' then-morning newscast, The Early Show, as a part of its short-lived attempt at a newscast at 4 p.m., which they had attempted in the early 1990s).
+At this point, the station was sharing studio space with CBS Sports (after previously sharing street-side studios with CBS' then-morning newscast, The Early Show).
 It also began usage of two different music packages from Edd Kalehoff (who had composed WNBC's "We're 4 New York" campaign and "NBC Stations" package that was in use at the time), one for the normal newscasts titled "WCBS Grand", which began alongside the debut of the 4 p.m. news, and another package especially intended for Nightcast.
 It did not work, and Cheatwood was gone by 2002 in favor of New York veteran news director Dianne Doctor.
 The station became simply CBS 2, and gradually phased out the tabloid elements, the Information Network, and Nightcast.
 In its place, Doctor introduced a "news for the people" approach similar to that of her previous employer, WNBC.
 The Kalehoff-produced themes were replaced with the John Hegner-produced "News in Focus" which sister KCBS had used starting in 1997 (and had replaced just days before WCBS adopted the package).
-Several pieces of "WCBS Grand" have since been recycled by Kalehoff as music cues on The Price Is Right under the title "Grandeur."
+Several pieces of "WCBS Grand" have since been recycled by Kalehoff as music cues on The Price Is Right under the title "Grandeur".
 The graphics and logo mainly became blue and silver, with that color motif remaining to this day (albeit with the addition of gold) with successive graphics packages, including the last several which have been shared with most of the other stations in the CBS O&O group.